 Jennifer enjoyed playing goalie for the hockey team because it was ‘fast and furious’ and still keeps in touch with the student who slept in the bed next to her.
 Her brother, Roderick McGregor (1954) (dec), attended Ballarat College.

 Following her time as a student, Jennifer has lived a colourful and fun-filled life.
 She worked as a personal assistant for high-profile individuals, including executives at BHP Group.
-Working for some time in Melbourne, she believes she was the first women in Collins Street to wear a pantsuit and was even asked to be interviewed by Women’s Day.
+Working for some time in Melbourne, she believes she was the first women in Collins Street to wear a pantsuit, and was even interviewed by the Women’s Weekly.

 She and her husband, John Clark, are well travelled, having spent time in Malaysia after their marriage.
 Now retired, she is a botanical artist and member of Friends of Botanic Gardens.